Service notice: Our website will be unavailable Thursday 5 August at 18:00 until Friday 6 August at 2:00.

 - the notification of potential target matches to senior management, particularly in cases where it cannot be determined if a potential target match is an actual target match

-- a process by which the Minister for External Relations is notified of confirmed matches or potential target matches that cannot be confirmed after investigation and escalation
+- a process by which the Minister for External Relations and Financial Services is notified of confirmed matches or potential target matches that cannot be confirmed after investigation and escalation

 - provision for a clear audit trail of potential target matches and decisions/actions taken.